Skip to content

 • Corneal pseudomembrane: May appear a few days after hospitalization4).

-• Acute ocular findings are directly linked to severity classification: The acute ocular severity classification by Sotozono et al. divides cases into Grades 0 to 3 based on the presence of pseudomembrane, epithelial defect, and corneal epithelial defect11).
+• Acute ocular findings directly linked to severity classification: The acute ocular severity classification by Sotozono et al. divides into Grades 0 to 3 based on the presence of pseudomembrane, epithelial defect, and corneal epithelial defect11).

 If a patient visits an ophthalmologist before noticing the rash, it may be misdiagnosed as viral conjunctivitis.
 It is essential to check for fever and systemic rash.